Kuldeepjakhi/kubernetes/README.md

 ### 2. Burstable
 Kubernetes assigns the Burstable class to a Pod when a container in the pod has more resource limit than the request value.
 A pod in this category will have the following characteristics:

 The Pod has not met the criteria for Guaranteed QoS class.
-A container in the Pod has an unequal memory or CPU request or limit For example, if a container in the Pod has a memory limit of 300MiB and a memory request of 100MiB, Kubernetes will classify it as Burstable.
+A container in the Pod has an unequal memory or CPU request or limit.

+For example, if a container in the Pod has a memory limit of 300MiB and a memory request of 100MiB, Kubernetes will classify it as Burstable.
 If the node runs out of resources, this Pod is the second priority for eviction.

 Common use cases for this class include websites and email systems that do not use many resources.

 The resource section on the YAML file will look like so: